diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US005 - Generate a Team Proposal

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As GRH I want to automatically generate a team proposal.

 ### 1.2.
 Customer Specifications and Clarifications